caiks/WBOT02/README.md

 Higher level.
 Highlighted underlying.
 Making the underlying visible shows that there is a large disparity between the substrate cardinality (1600) and the underlying cardinality (4-10).
 The clusters tend to be around the edges of the frame, rather than in the centre, which suggests the substrate is far too large.
 We saw something similar in NIST when we saw that the underlying were concentrated along the boundaries of the digits.
 The underlying is clustered and has short spans only because of the alignments not because there is any given knowledge of region or distance between variables.
 For this reason edge detection, while a useful hint, will probably not be enough to identify features which are intermediate between the two scales.
 We will have to experiment with various 2 level models to bring in the regional alignments.
 Single level models require very long paths to have sufficient coverage of the substrate, even with hotspots and hotscales and other workarounds.
 We might still need hotspots, although this is more difficult with 2 level, at least for microsaccades on the scale of the underlying level 1 tiles.
 Probably we will move to the slice topology to do level 2 scale movements relying on multi-scale to handle larger jumps.

 Higher level.
 Use a combination of a higher level model with peripheral underlying regions and a single level central region substrate.
 If the central region is equal to the underlying, use the central underlying model as the driver.
 Otherwise have a separate model for the single level central region as well that is used for driving the scan.
 Or could simply have a 2 level model and use the central underlying for driving.
 Or could have a 3-level with 2-level as underlying and the central region as substrate.
 Then would have the global and local cross alignments, although with some weak overlap.
 Run several structures in parallel each with its own topology and choose the action for the slice-transition with the most likelihood over all of them.

+Multi-level modelling.
+If we have a 2 level model that runs out of alignments then can switch to single level to pick out detail contingent on the parent model slice.
+In this way the multi-level model could detect faces or persons and the single level model could recognise individuals .
+Perhaps this is how the peripheral and foveal neurons are arranged.
+This effectively shortens the model paths with the near end slices restricted to global alignments and the far end slices interested in the detail.
+Note that the single level substrate is not just the local substrates of the underlying level but the entire global substrate or at least a large central area.
+Could implement by including the substrate at the first level.
+Would be interesting to see where the substrate is used.

 Multi-modal higher level.
 We can join shared or separate brightness models of different valencies, levels, tiles and scales with colour models and spatial delta models and even dynamic delta models into a higher level model.
 In that way we don't care about the overlapping variables say between different scales if they were all joined in a single substrate.
 We synthesise all the different modalities into a single stream of consciousness with a single actor.
 Of course the underlying models can still grow and have their own topologies which may be taken account of by the top level actor.
 The high level actor may still be subject to micro-saccades of a scaled brightness hotspot snap.